kbengine/kbengine/kbe/src/lib/python/Doc/library/tarfile.rst

    |             | writing.                                   |
    +-------------+--------------------------------------------+

+   .. versionchanged:: 3.5
+      The ``'x'`` (exclusive creation) mode was added.

+   .. versionchanged:: 3.6
+      The *name* parameter accepts a :term:`path-like object`.

 .. class:: TarFile

    Class for reading and writing tar archives.
-Do not use this class directly, better use :func:`tarfile.open` instead.
+Do not use this class directly: use :func:`tarfile.open` instead.
 See :ref:`tarfile-objects`.

 .. function:: is_tarfile(name)